What Is Cybersecurity? A Gentle Introduction For Small Businesses

 The more secure your systems are, the more difficult they are to successfully attack.

-Attacking a computer system takes a lot of time and energy, and it carries some risk.
+Attacking a computer system takes a lot of time and energy.
 It is only done when the perceived rewards are greater than the risks, time, and energy required.

 Poorly defended systems can often be successfully targeted by less-skilled attackers.
 In contrast, well-defended systems might require a team of world-class hackers working together.